What is a good cap rate?

 There’s art as well as science in coming up with an appropriate rate to pay in the current market, but you can see how the simple data analysis gives you some grounded facts to assess your own risk appetite and the sort of return you should be expecting.

 Note that for markets where capital appreciation plays an important part in overall returns, the cap rate will be lower.
 Reaching even 6% in the New York City market would be a fine achievement!

 On a final note, you also have to look at this data in the context of your opinion on the future market trajectory.
 The data we are using is historical data, not expected future returns.
 If you have strong conviction that the market is topping out right now, then what you are really believing is that future returns will be lower than history based on current valuations.
 Too much future value has been brought forward.
 In that situation the best thing you can do is most likely sit on your cash and wait for rates to normalize closer to historical norms.

 If you want to get a richer set of data on actual cap rates achieved in the market, you can do that through a number of vendors, although only a few have data at any scale.
-You can explore those vendors on dmi Data Explorer, by searching on data type: ‘Financing Data’ and filtering on Commercial Real Estate.
+You can explore those vendors in the data listings on dmi.io.

 Need data for your valuation calculator?